Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method

-In numerical simulations, the state of ${\hat {\mathscr A}}^{\rm cl}_{S_\mu}(t)$ is registered as a set of finite dimensional matrices.
-Drawing a random set of $r^{a}_{i}$ over the whole system, $\overline{ \bigotimes_{\mu \in V_{\rm c}} {\mathscr A}^{\rm cl}_{S_\mu}(t) }$ is a $N^{N_{\rm s}}$ dimensional random matrix, which is no longer a direct product matrix for $t > 0$.
-This property reflects the dynamical growth of inter correlations between clusters~\cite{wurtz2018cluster,kunimi2021performance}.
-The intra cluster correlations are exactly incorporated along the trajectory dynamics beyond the capability of the single-site dTWA.
-The benefit of the sampling method is that the total number of random numbers, i.e., $r^{a}_{i}$, is independent of the choice of clusters.
-This point can be contrasted with the cases of CTWA.
-Indeed, a Gaussian Wigner function, even as simplified with a dimensional reduction technique for an appropriate operator basis of clusters, includes $2 D$ fluctuating real variables, where $D$ is the cluster size~\cite{wurtz2018cluster}.
-Hence, the total number of variables increases with $D$, and it becomes significantly large for $D \gg 1$.
-In Appendix~\ref{app: ising}, we numerically show that the C-dTWA can reproduce the same results as those obtained by the CTWA for a SU(2) transverse Ising model, implying the consistency and an advantage of the C-dTWA method.
+In numerical simulations, the state of ${\hat {\mathscr A}}^{\rm cl}_{S_\mu}(t)$ is represented as a set of finite dimensional matrices.
+With a randomly drawn set of $r^{a}_{i}$ across the entire system, $\bigotimes_{\mu \in V_{\rm c}} {\mathscr A}^{\rm cl}_{S_\mu}(t) $ forms an $N^{N_{\rm s}}$ dimensional random matrix, whose ensemble average no longer retains a direct product structure for $t > 0$.
+This feature reflects the dynamic growth of inter-cluster correlations~\cite{wurtz2018cluster,kunimi2021performance}.
+The intra-cluster correlations are fully incorporated along the trajectory dynamics beyond the capability of the single-site dTWA.
+The benefit of this sampling method is that the total number of random variables, i.e., $r^{a}_{i}$, remains independent of the cluster choice.
+This can be contrasted with the Gaussian CTWA, where a Gaussian Wigner function, even simplified with a dimensional reduction technique for an appropriate operator basis of clusters, involves $2 D$ fluctuating real variables, with $D$ being the cluster size~\cite{wurtz2018cluster}.
+Consequently, the total number of variables increases with $D$, which becomes substantial for large clusters ($D \gg 1$).
+In Appendix~\ref{app: ising}, we numerically demonstrate that the C-dTWA can reproduce results consistent with those obtained by the Gaussian CTWA for an SU(2) transverse field Ising model, indicating both the consistency and advantage of the C-dTWA method.
 More interestingly, for nonequilibrium dynamics of the two-dimensional Bose-Hubbard model, which is the primary focus of this work, the C-dTWA demonstrates higher accuracy than the Gaussian CTWA in evaluating the observables studied here.
 Further details are discussed in Sec.~\ref{sec: correlation}.